 Last month I completed a week long, beer-centric trip around Belgium.
 What an amazing trip and not just because of the beer.
-It’s a country full of scenic landscapes and down to earth people.
 For a country with the second highest population density in Europe, it has a surprising amount of green space.
 We encountered vistas as diverse as the wooded hills of the Ardennes, the verdant rolling fields of Flanders, and the sandy North Sea beaches.
 It has a fascinating, if at times tragic, history.
 The layout of architecture of Ghent and central Brussels are on par with the most beautiful cities in Europe, something I didn’t expect if I’m honest.
 Then we have beer; the crowning jewel, both ubiquitous and celebrated, woven into the very fabric of Belgian culture.
 The Belgian Brewers guild is housed in majestic building trimmed in gold on the grand plaza in Brussels.
 The best beer cafes have hundreds of beers to choose from, just like they do in the US, but in Belgium the Indian curry restaurants serve Duvel and the pizzerias serve Trappist ales.
 Even the late-night frite shops offer Leffe and LaChouffe to pair with your ill-advised order of deep fried mozzarella sticks.

 The journey took me to eight of the ten provinces of Belgium, along the way I visited ten breweries/brewery cafes and did tours of four.
 I indulged in Trappist ales and saisons, in lambics and Flander’s reds, sampled wit biers and golden strongs.
 I bought enough packaged beer to fill an extra suitcase up to the 50 lb (23 kg) limit.
 Before the memories fade I wanted to document some of the experiences that made an impression on me.
 I begin with a two-part writeup of my visits to the Trappist breweries and cafés.